cuiyumeng-git/cuiyumeng-git.github.io/_pages/research.md

 ## Projects
 ### As Principal Investigator
-- CUFE Postgraduate Students Support Program for the Integration of Research and Teaching (Grant No. 2025208).
-The project was the first under the program to receive approval for early completion and was awarded the First Prize for Outstanding Research Achievement.
+- **CUFE Postgraduate Students Support Program for the Integration of Research and Teaching (Grant No. 2025208)** The project was the first to receive approval for early completion and was awarded the First Prize for Outstanding Research Achievement.

 ### As Participant
 - **National Natural Science Foundation of China (NSFC General Program)** "Macroeconomic Forecasting Based on Micro Data and Large Models".